-If you are behind on your mortgage, you can catch up on your missed payments by filing for Chapter 13 bankruptcy.
-In fact, one of the primary reasons many people file for Chapter 13 is to cure their mortgage default and save their home.
-Read on to learn more about how Chapter 13 can help you if you are behind in mortgage payments.
+If you’re behind on your mortgage, you can catch up on your missed payments by filing for Chapter 13 bankruptcy.
+It’s one of the primary reasons many file this chapter.
+Read on to learn more about how Chapter 13 can help you cure your default and save your home.

 Learn more about what happens to your home, mortgage, second mortgages, and more in Your Home and Mortgage in Chapter 13 Bankruptcy.